 NHS Claims Statistics – Here, you can see statistics for claims made against the NHS in 2018/19.

 NICE Guidelines For Emergency Care – Here are the NICE (National Institute of Clinical Excellence) guidelines on emergency care, which include quality standards.

-Thank you for reading our guide today.
+Thank you for reading our guide to suing a hospital for medical negligence today.
 We hope it has answered the question, “How do I make a claim against a hospital?”